6/26/2019

 Analyst, North Coast Research

-And then Marty, I think you talked about maybe changing of how you're obtaining clients in the sense that, I mean, I don't know if you use this word or not, but inside sales.
-And has that, I guess how has over the last six to 12 months changed as to how you're obtaining clients versus just sales force that knocks on doors versus somebody that's inside?
+And, Marnie, I think you talked about maybe changing of how you're obtaining clients in the sense that I mean, I don't know if you use this word or not, but inside sales.
+And is that – I guess how has over the last six to 12 months changed as to how you're obtaining clients versus just a sales force that knocks on doors versus somebody that's inside?

 speaker